-The Vocal & Choral Music program at Sacramento City College (SCC) has a rich history in education and performance that started in 1968.
+The Vocal & Choral studies at Sacramento City College (SCC) has a rich history in education and performance that started in 1968.

 - Voice Instruction